Dear readers of ADxS.org, please forgive the disruption.

 • ACTH

-• Β-Endorphin:
+• Β-endorphin:

-• In addition, the release of hormones that are not relevant to stress:
+• In addition, release of non-stress-relevant hormones:

 • FSH (follicle stimulating hormone)